Rulebook (17th Edition)

 Attack

-A minion attacks when it is selected and exhausted by an attacking player to include it in an attacking team.
+A minion attacks when it is enlisted by an attacking player into an attacking team.

 Bounce